edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_revert.rst

 When :ref:`ref_cli_edgedb_server_upgrade` performs a major version upgrade on an instance the old instance data is kept around.
-The ``edgedb server revert`` command removes the new instance version and replaces it with the old copy.
+The ``edgedb instance revert`` command removes the new instance version and replaces it with the old copy.
 It also ensures that the previous version of EdgeDB server is used to run it.